 What better way to enjoy the sunshine than with a great British picnic?
-In celebration of the warmer weather, we’ve rounded up the best picnic spots in the UK – so check out the list below, and find your nearest beauty spot to lay out your pork pies and piccalilli.
+In celebration of the summer, we’ve rounded up the best picnic spots in the UK and Ireland – so check out the list below, and find your nearest beauty spot to lay out your pork pies and piccalilli.

 The Fairy Pools in the Isle of Skye, chosen for its breath-taking views.
 This magical place of outstanding natural beauty is the perfect spot for a pork pie and piccalilli.
 Take your hiking boots; you’ll want to explore. isleofskye.com